jjanscode/Machine-Learning-Stocks/README.md

 ## Classifier Data
- At the end of the trading week, two separate groups of classifier data were collected--  maximum price movement above Monday opening price for a given stock (maximum price movement classifier), and the minimum price movement below Monday opening price for a given stock (minimum price movement classifier) (Table 2).
+ At the end of the trading week, two separate groups of classifier data were collected--  maximum price movement above Monday opening price for a given stock (maximum upwards price movement classifier), and the maximum price movement below Monday opening price for a given stock (maximum downwards price movement classifier) (Table 2).
 The classifiers were then matched with the associated 16 features and were used to train various different machine learning algorithms.

  ![alt text](https://github.com/jjanscode/Machine-Learning-Stocks/blob/main/Github%20Machine%20Learning%20Images/Classifier%20Table.png)
 __Table 2.
 Summary of classifier sets included in machine learning model.__

 The microcap and small cap stocks mentioned Sunday night by the population of day traders proved to have large weekly price movements.
-The median maximum weekly price movement above Monday opening price was 8.00% (Figure 3) and the median maximum weekly price movement below Monday opening price was 10.23% (Figure 4) across an n = 1758 dataset collected between 7/26/2020 and 4/25/2021 (source file:'Machine Learning Set V2.xlsx').
+The median maximum weekly price movement above Monday opening price was 8.00% (Figure 3) and the median maximum weekly price movement below Monday opening price was 10.23% (Figure 4) across an n = 1758 dataset collected between 7/26/2020 and 4/25/2021 (source file:'Machine Learning Set V3.xlsx').

 ![alt text](https://github.com/jjanscode/Machine-Learning-Stocks/blob/main/Github%20Machine%20Learning%20Images/Max%20Up%20Classifiers.png)
 __Figure 3.
-Weekly maximum price classifier histogram for data set.
+Weekly maximum upwards price movement classifier histogram for data set.
 Calculated with the file 'DataHistograms.ipynb'.
 Note: 40% bin represents all weekly classifiers that are 40% or greater.__

 ![alt text](https://github.com/jjanscode/Machine-Learning-Stocks/blob/main/Github%20Machine%20Learning%20Images/Max%20Down%20Classifiers.png)
 __Figure 4.
-Weekly minimum classifier histogram for data set.
-Calculated with the file 'DataHistograms.ipynb'.
+Weekly maximum downwards price movement classifier histogram for data set.
+Calculated with the file 'DataHistograms.ipynb'.__
-Note: 40% bin represents all weekly classifiers that are 40% or greater.__

 ## Machine Learning Algorithm Performance
 Upon investigation of various machine learning algorithms available in the Sci-Kit Learn Python package, it was determined that a random forest algorithm performed the best at both accuractely classifying the data and minimizing overfitting.
 The random forest algorithm deployed incorporated n=100 estimators.
-To control for overfitting, only 8 out of the 16 features from the data set ('Machine Learning Set V2.xlsx') were used to train a given estimator, and the minimum number of samples allowed in a leaf of the tree was set to 15.
+To control for overfitting, only 8 out of the 16 features from the data set ('Machine Learning Set V3.xlsx') were used to train a given estimator, and the minimum number of samples allowed in a leaf of the tree was set to 15.
 In order to systematically determine the performance of the random forest algorithm, a sensitivity sweep was performed across the two classifiers (maximum price movement and minimum price movement).
 In this sensitivity study, 18 different classifier thresholds between 0 and 41% were established for both the maximum price movement and minimum price movement classifiers.
 A binary classification system was used to label the data at each threshold, with a '1' indicating the classifier for the data point was above the classifier threshold, and a '0' indicating the classifier for the data point was below the classifier threshold.
 To establish a robust metric of algorithm performance at a given classifier level, the random forest algorithm was trained 100 separate times using a different random seed to split the data set into training and testing groups.
 The training and testing accuracy of the algorithm across the 100 iterations was tracked (Figure 5).